kronostechnologies/graphql-framework/src-docs/docs/development-mode.md

 # Development Mode

-Enabling the development mode adds several additional exceptions that the GraphQL framework can throw, aiding you through your development.
-Additionally, all caches are disabled.
+For now, enabling the development mode simply allows exceptions to pass through the underlying GraphQL service to the HTTP frontend.
+This essentially makes debugging much easier.